manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_IRM.md

 28. In the **Outlook on the Web** tab, open the email that you just received from Holly that contains the file Holly created earlier.
 Save the file to the **Documents** folder on your **C** drive.

-29. ‎In the browser, open a new tab and enter the following URL in the address bar to navigate directly to the Marketing site: **https://M365xZZZZZZ.sharepoint.com/sites/marketing** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)
+29. ‎In the browser, open a new tab and enter the following URL in the address bar to navigate directly to the Marketing site: **https://xxxxxZZZZZZ.sharepoint.com/sites/marketing** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)

 30. If a **We've got a new look** window appears, select **NOT NOW**.